mxd1760/Travlr-Web-App/README.md

  4. setup a [mongodb](https://www.mongodb.com/) cluster to run
      - the app searches your local machine by default
      - it also supports a .env file with '[DB_HOST](https://www.mongodb.com/docs/manual/reference/connection-string/)', and '[PORT](https://www.mongodb.com/docs/manual/reference/connection-string/)' values to help find your cluster; as well as '[JWT_SECRET](https://www.mongodb.com/docs/atlas/app-services/authentication/custom-jwt/)' for security.
+     - in order to be properly configured this cluster will need a 'travlr' database with 'trips' and 'users' collections

  5. cd into the repo and run 'npm install' to configure dependencies, npm run db_seed' to setup tables in your cluster and then 'npm start' to start hosting the user client